boneseva/NLP_project_2021/README.md

  ```bash
  python3 clean_trained.py
  ```
 2) Calculate metrics (the model can be one of pretrained, general, domain, while the dataset can be asistent, general or ted.
-You can also omit the dataset, in which case the script will evaluate the model on all the datasets)
+You can also omit the dataset, in which case the script will evaluate the model on all the datasets.)
  ```bash
  python3 evaluate.py <model> <dataset>
  ```